MCoelho222/super-orgcontact/README.md

 **Important** Unfortunatelly, it is not possible to get access right now, because of app verification issues.
 But it will be fixed soon!

-For now, please run it locally.
-Just **switch to branch dev** and follow this instructions:
+For running locally, please follow this instructions:

 It uses **MongoDB Atlas** database.
 Please, follow the **.env_sample** file.